rscandino/server-utils/docs/cli_nav.md

 ```

 ### Usage
-:Important: Untill you enter into a directory it will not be memorized by `zoxide`.
+:bangbang: Untill you enter into a directory it will not be memorized by `zoxide`.
 It can be used in the same way of `cd`.
 Here are the basic commands of `zoxide`: